rsesha/News_Agent/README.md

-# Deep Search — Multi-Engine Research Agent
+# Deep Search — Multi News Source Retrieval

-A modular Python tool that searches multiple engines in parallel, intelligently scores and consolidates results, scrapes full article content, and exports everything ready to feed into a multimodal AI model.
+A modular Python tool that searches multiple search API's in parallel, intelligently scores and consolidates results, scrapes full article content, and exports everything ready to feed into a multimodal AI model.

 ---